 - a.
-As set forth in the updated Policy Filing Guidance Notice that will be issued by the CID (hereinafter referred to as the "2021 CT Paid Leave Policy Filing Guidance Notice"), the Connecticut Insurance Department (CID) will consider Carrier-issued policies as consistent with Authority standards provided Carriers use the policy template that is attached to the 2021 CT Paid Leave Notice; and Carriers submit their own policy forms that offer benefits that are at least as beneficial as the requirements of Sections 31-49e through 31-49t of the Connecticut General Statutes.
-Such submitted policy forms may include brackets to allow variability for product design but all bracketed items should be explained as part of the filing so that the CID understands that the product will always meet the relevant standards to be considered an Authority-qualified policy.
+As set forth in the updated Policy Filing Guidance Notice (hereinafter referred to as the "2021 CT Paid Leave Policy Filing Guidance Notice"), the Connecticut Insurance Department (CID) will consider Carrier-issued policies as consistent with Authority standards provided Carriers use the policy template that is attached to the 2021 CT Paid Leave Notice; and Carriers submit their own policy forms that offer benefits that are at least as beneficial as the requirements of Sections 31-49e through 31-49t of the Connecticut General Statutes.
+Such submitted policy forms may include brackets to allow variability for product design, but all bracketed items should be explained as part of the filing so that the CID understands that the product will always meet the relevant standards to be considered an Authority-qualified policy.
 Additionally, unless specified in the instructions within the template, Carriers are allowed to include the provisions in an order that deviates from the template provided.
 However, CID shall have the right to disapprove if the provisions appear in a manner that is confusing, misleading, or otherwise inconsistent with the purposes of the CT Paid Leave Act. - b.
-If the CID approves the submitted policy form(s), it shall issue a certified policy form number for each such approved policy form, shall provide the Authority written notice of the name and address of the insurer and the certified policy form numbers that it has approved, and the SERFF Tracking Number and approval date for the policy form filing. - 3.
-Approved Insurer.
+If the CID approves the submitted policy form(s), it shall issue a certified policy form number for each such approved policy form, shall provide the Authority written notice of the name and address of the insurer and the certified policy form numbers that it has approved, and the SERFF Tracking Number and approval date for the policy form filing. - c.
+The Employer shall make available to employees a copy of the policy document from approved CID Carrier no later than 90 days following the effective date of coverage.
+If employees were provided with the actual policy document prior to the vote, then the requirement shall be deemed to have been met.
+If employees were previously provided with a sample or draft version, then the in-force policy must be made available within the timeframe noted.

+2. Approved Insurer.
 The CT Paid Leave Authority shall accept only insurance policies issued by insurance companies that have received one of the following ratings from AM Best: a-, a, a+, aa-, aa, aa+, aaa.